-- For George Street, the vast majority of population and households without car are unaffected.
-However, twice as many households without a car disbenefit than benefit as a result of the scheme but the numbers are small; - For Haymarket and Foot of Leith Walk, there is a more even distribution of impacts per time band with approximately twice as many people and households without a car benefiting than disbenefiting from the scheme; - For Leith Ocean Terminal, the majority of population and households without car would benefit, with a significant proportion unaffected; - For Granton, the overwhelming majority is unaffected, while some people would experience reduction in journey times.
-Virtually no accessibility disbenefits can be associated with this location; and - For Crewe Toll, the vast majority would experience considerable reductions (of above 10 minutes) in journey time.
+- For George Street, the vast majority of population, households and households without a car are unaffected, but about twice as many households without a car disbenefit than benefit as a result of the scheme - but the numbers are relatively small and the disbenefit is only between 1 and 5 minutes (compared to some people benefiting by more than 10 minutes); - Haymarket shows a similar impact profile, where the overwhelming majority of the population, households and households without a car is unaffected, with some journey time benefits.
+However, no accessibility disbenefits have been estimated for this location: - For Leith Ocean Terminal and Foot of Leith Walk, there is a more even distribution of impacts per time band, but many times more people, households and households without a car benefit than disbenefit from the scheme; and - For both Granton and Crewe Toll, the majority of population, households and households without a car are likely to benefit significantly (i.e. with a reduction of more than 10 minutes in journey times).
+They differ in that, for Crewe Toll, a significant proportion would be unaffected.